 The Industry and the Public Administration Tracks are meant for open R&D research purposes.
-Consequently, the Principal Investigator commits to publishing the results obtained thanks to the awarded resources with an acknowledgement of the received EuroHPC JU grant in compliance with Access Policy.
+Consequently, the Principal Investigator commits to publishing the results obtained thanks to the awarded resources with an acknowledgement of the received EuroHPC JU grant in compliance with Section 4 "Terms of access".

-2 Eligibility criteria
+Eligibility criteria